 - Strain the nettles and squeeze any excess water off.

-- Add the garlic, ground almonds and 3 tbsp olive oil to a food processor and gently pulse until they form a paste.
+- Add the garlic, ground almonds and 3 tablespoon olive oil to a food processor and gently pulse until they form a paste.

-- Continue to pulse, whilst adding the nettles, parmesan and 1 tbsp at a time of the oil until it all combines into a pesto.
+- Continue to pulse, whilst adding the nettles, parmesan and 1 tablespoon at a time of the oil until it all combines into a pesto.